strangerstudios/paid-memberships-pro/readme.txt

 * BUG: Fixed issue where end dates were being set/saved incorrectly from the edit user/profile page in the dashboard.
 * BUG: Fixed warnings in the Braintree PHP library.
 (Thanks, Travis Shivers)
 * BUG: Fixed issue where the filtered $mypost object was not being used in the content filter if the post type was "page".
 (Thanks, James)
+* BUG: Removed the extra class="input" attribute on the CVV field when the Stripe gateway is used.
+(Thanks, Rafe Colton)
+* BUG/ENHANCEMENT: Changed the number of X placeholders for masked credit cards to 12 (+ the last 4 stored) instead of 13.
+(Thanks, Rafe Colton)

 = 1.8.13 =
 * FEATURE: The Stripe Webhook has been updated to process subscriptions cancelled from Stripe.
 PMPro will now cancel memberships for these users instead of sending an email to the admin.